matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

   - blog/posts/modern-software-delivery.md
 ---

-# AI Won’t Save You From Bad Engineering
+# AI Won't Save You From Bad Engineering

 When power tools first became widely available, did everyone suddenly become a master carpenter?
 Of course not.
 Operating a circular saw still requires the skill, knowledge, and spatial awareness to use the tool competently and safely.
 Power tools simply sped up the process, reducing manual labour and the physical toil of the job.